This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-I later discovered that Mary Kay was referring to selling its products in China where animal testing is required by law for all imported cosmetics.
+I later discovered that Mary Kay was referring to selling its products in China where animal testing is required by law for most imported cosmetics.

 Below is a screenshot of what’s currently stated on Mary Kay’s website:

-Policies stating, “some governments conduct animal testing”, usually implies the company is selling its products in mainland China where the law requires all imported cosmetics to be tested on animals.
+Policies stating, “some governments conduct animal testing”, usually imply the company is selling its products in mainland China where the law requires that most imported cosmetics be tested on animals.

 Is Mary Kay Sold in China?

 In my research, I found out that Mary Kay cosmetics are indeed sold in China.
 Below is a screenshot I took from Mary Kay’s Chinese website clearly showing they do sell in China:

 Because of Mary Kay’s decision to sell in mainland China, they must consent and pay to have their products tested on animals.
 That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.